kinola-IQ/Deep-Research-Multi-Agent-Assistant/README.md

 ```
 uvicorn app.main:app --host 127.0.0.1 --port 8501
 ```
 The lifespan handler loads the LLM at startup with retries.
+Use the `/v1/health` endpoint to check readiness (`model_loaded` flag will be `true` once the model is ready).

 API Usage
 ---------